fabferri/az-pattern/vpn/p2s/README.md

 ```powershell
 New-AovpnConnection -xmlFilePath .\always-on-userTunnel.xml
 ```
-A default name of profile is assigned to connection naned: **Alway On VPN**
+A default name of profile is assigned to connection called: **Always On VPN**

 ```powershell
 Get-VpnConnection -Name "Always On VPN"